Narasimha Jharni

-Narasimha Jharni (local kannada: ನರಸಿಂಹ ಝರನಿ), also known as Narasimha Jharni cave temple, is a temple located in Bidar, Karnataka.
-It is associated with Lord Narasimha, an incarnation (avatar) of Hindu god Vishnu.
+Narasimha Jharni Temple (local kannada: ನರಸಿಂಹ ಝರನಿ), also known as Narasimha Jharni cave temple, is a temple located in Malkapur Road, NH 161B, Mangalpet, Pakalwada, Bidar - 585401, Karnataka.
+It is associated with Lord Narasimha, an incarnation (avatar) of the Hindu god Vishnu.
 The ancient temple is excavated in a 300 m tunnel under the Manichoola hill range situated at around 4.8 km from the city.
+The temple is Classified as one of the 108 Abhimana Kshethram of Vaishnavate tradition.